JosieOnGit/Luniks/Historic Events/List of notable people.md

 ### Seventh Léjtuse (Awaiting inclusion)
 The Seventh Léjtuse is intended to be an insurgent army also involved in the Oslo revolution, but as described with Persson and Reiut above, this is put back to the concept board.

+### Aélu Akájune (Awaiting inclusion)
+Aélu is a well-known spaceship designer, that created the smaller passenger ships with the help of Panjit in order to design and build spaceships rapid shuttle services between Earth and Luniks.

 ## Leremkov Trials (2022)
 ### Vitaly Leremkov
 Leremkov's story is described in [[Vitaly Leremkov, 2039-2098]].